AndyGaskell/weight_dashboard/README.md

 # Weight Dashboard

-A visual aid for weight loss
+A visual aid for weight loss.
+A very simple, locally hosted web thing.